12:32 15 February 2012

 There are two official car parks at the ground on a Huddersfield Town match day; the St. Andrews Road car park, capacity 456, and the Town Avenue car park, capacity 336.

-Any remaining spaces go on sale on a match by match basis, with a space in either car park costing £6.
+Any remaining spaces go on sale on a match by match basis.

 Ejection from the ground